stolostron/search-collector/readme.md

 REPORT_RATE_MS  | no       | 5000   // 5 seconds    | Interval(ms) to send changes to the aggregator
 RUNTIME_MODE    | no       | production             | Running mode (development or production)

-### Other config options
+### Other Configuration Options
-- The application can read from a json config file, and from environment variables.
+- Environment variables can also be set in ./config.json for development.
 If both provide a value for a specific property, the environment variable will override the file.
+You can define your own config json file and pass it to the application with `-c <config_file>`
 - The application can take any flags for [glog](https://github.com/golang/glog), it will pass them straight into glog.
 The glog flag `--logtostderr` is set to true by default.